 Each stitched map is comprised of grayscale pixels that have a value ranging from 0 to 255, with 0 being completely black and 255 being completely white.
 Pixel values closer to 0 represent areas on the map that are cooler, while pixel values closer to 255 represent areas that are hotter.
-Plugging these values into a simple equation allows us to determine the exact temperature for the area that each pixel on the map represents.
+Plugging these values into an equation allows us to determine the exact temperature for the area that each pixel on the map represents.

 The idea of an accurate surface temperature map sounds wonderful and useful.
 However, the grayscale maps that are generated from the raw thermal camera imagery are difficult to look at.
 It is difficult for the human eye to discern differences in grayscale maps and images.
 Full-color maps do a much better job of accentuating minute differences and details that are nearly impossible to see in grayscale.
 To further compound the issue, the range of pixel values in a typical surface temperature map does not have a wide range of variability.
 An early morning flight, when dew is still covering the ground, may only produce a range of pixel values that vary by a value of 20 from the coolest areas to the hottest areas.